cheeseonamonkey/ObsidanMD-Showcase/Readme.md

 ### [**File management queries**](/FileManagementQueries/)
 Simple DataView queries but with advanced URI links.
 Very useful for vault housekeeping and to manage newly-created files.

 Generates links to *move* and *delete* file, without leaving the current page at all.
-These queried links were a *pain* to set up, but can be easily templated from here for other uses too.
+These queried links were a *pain* to set up, but can be easily templated from here for other DataView queries.